Already applied? Click here to enter your status portal!

 TRANSFER ADMISSION DUE DATES*

-SUNY New Paltz reserves the right to change application due dates without notice.
+*SUNY New Paltz reserves the right to change application due dates without notice to applicants.

-*These requirements are for SUNY New Paltz only.
-Other SUNY, CUNY, and New York independent colleges will have different reqirements for EOP, SEEK, or HEOP.
+-These requirements are for SUNY New Paltz only.
+Other SUNY, CUNY, and New York independent colleges will have different requirements for EOP, SEEK, or HEOP.

 Once you have been accepted, you will login to your admission status portal and complete the EOP Commitment Form.
 Please check the important Enrollment Deadline Dates drop-down menu below.

 Fall Enrollment: May 1

 Get to know your new campus, make new friends, meet your EOP Liaisons and Orientation Leader

 Meet with your EOP advisor and register for classes